 With Annabessacook Lake Improvement Association playing the vital role of workshop host-securing workshop venues, organizing food, publicizing the workshops locally, etc., the IPP training program was rolled out through the summer of 2014.
-The program was 1.11.1 by Roberta Hill VLMP Invasive Species Program Director launched in June with an IPP Plant Paddle led by Friends of Cobbossee Watershed staff.
+The program was launched in June with an IPP Plant Paddle led by Friends of Cobbossee Watershed staff.
 This engagement-level event helped to spur local interest in the Annabessacook survey project and to encourage participation in the more extensive trainings to follow.
 The IPP Intro Workshop and IPP Survey Field Methods Workshops, which took place in July, were both well-attended, resulting in a formidable cadre of well-trained, certified, locally-based patrollers.
 The Annabessacook IPP team was born!